One year on Earth – Understanding seasons

 Th Earth observation satellites can monitor seasonal changes on Earth from space.
 Satellites like the European Sentinel-3 carry instruments that can measure changing amounts of chlorophyll in plants, both in oceans and on land.
 They can also measure radiation emitted from the Earth’s surface, revealing how the temperature of the land changes during the year.
 In addition, satellite data can be used to monitor the health of Earth’s vegetation and to reveal how the colour of vegetation can change in a year!
 One ESA satellite specialised in observing vegetation is Proba-V, a minisatellite that is tracking global vegetation growth.

-Brief description In this set of three activities, students will learn how ocean circulation has an impact on climate.
-In the introductory activity, they carry
+Brief description In this set of three activities, students will do hands-on experiments and learn how to interpret satellite images for better understanding the overall